The Muffin Man: Game

 "Then two of us know the muffin man, the muffin man,".

 No. 2 then turns to No. 3, repeating the same words, who replies in the same way, only saying, "Three of us know the muffin man,".
 No. 3 then turns to No. 4, and so on round the room, the same question and answer being repeated, the chorus only varied by the addition of one more number each time.

 Verses beyond those described in the book have been sung.
 For example, the song may be concluded, "We all know the Muffin Man ..."

-In popular culture

-"The Muffin Man" is referenced several times in the Shrek series.
-First mentioned in Shrek (2001), a variant of the lyrics are used in a scene where the villain Lord Farquaad tortures and interrogates Gingy the Gingerbread Man.
-This scene was recreated in Shrek the Musical (2008–2018) and the fan film Shrek Retold (2018), and was shared on social media in 2022 to mock Amber Heard and her lawyers for a fifteen-minute discussion about muffins during the court case Depp v.
-Heard.